-Dizziness is complex, vague, and can cause great concern and anxiety for those afflicted with it.
-It’s the second most common reason why patients visit their doctor.
+Dizziness is complex, vague, and can cause great concern and anxiety for those affected by it.
+It’s also a very common condition and actually accounts for the second most reported complaint at doctor visits.
 For many, it’s a poorly understood condition and seeing three different health professionals can leave you with three different causes for your symptoms.
 We provide some clarity by presenting the 10 most common reasons why you may be experiencing dizziness.
-But first, what do we mean when we say we feel “dizzy”?

 Dizziness is symptom that can be very specific or very hard to describe.
 For medical professionals, dizziness is the general term that refers to everything from a spinning sensation to a foggy head to losing your balance when you walk.

 We can define dizziness more specifically in these following ways:

 This is the sensation of motion that should not be there.
 It’s usually described as a feeling that you’re spinning or that the room is spinning, or can be felt like you’re being pulled in a specific direction.

 Central instability at rest